marcotav/unsupervised-learning/pca/README.md

 ### Introduction

-The goals of Principle Component Analysis or PCA are threefold:
+Principle Component Analysis or PCA is the best known dimensionality reduction algorithm.
+It combines existing features into fewer ones.
+Its goals are mainly:
 - To transform original features "high-performance" ones
 - To reduce the data dimensionality until you are left with the most relevant ones
 - Remove multicollinearities

 ### Example

-Let us consider the following example borrowed from [J. Pounders](https://jmpounders.github.io/blog/index.html).

-Suppose my goal is to predict age from the features:
+Let us consider the following example.
+Suppose my goal is to predict $y$ from the features $x_i$ with $i=1,2,3$.
+Since this is 3D data it is likely that multicollinearity is present.

-- Stress
-- Income
-- Health
+Applying PCA we will obtain "super-predictor variables" called *components*.
+These are linear combinations of predictors that generate new *principal components* and the latter explain the maximum possible amount of variance in the predictors:

+$$PC_i = w_{1,i}x_1 + w_{2,i}x_2 + w_{3,i}x_3$$

+where i=1,2,3.
+These principal components are uncorrelated.